Remote Monitoring 101

 Remote monitoring sounds like it should be straightforward—monitoring from a location other than your environment.
 But there are several different terms and categories that can make things feel a bit complicated.
-You might see services labelled things like hardware monitoring, network monitoring, infrastructure monitoring, or application monitoring.
-Our goal is to clear up some of the confusion around remote monitoring terms and help you evaluate factors that can assist your RMM decision making process.
+You might see services labeled things like hardware monitoring, network monitoring, infrastructure monitoring, or application monitoring.
+Our goal is to clear up some of the confusion around remote monitoring terms and help you evaluate factors that can assist your RMM decision-making process.

-Infrastructure monitoring is the broader term that includes the different types of monitoring including hardware monitoring, application monitoring, and network monitoring.
-Infrastructure monitoring gives an overview of everything that’s happening in the environment and things that may require attention.
+Infrastructure monitoring is the broader term that includes the different types of monitoring such as hardware monitoring, application monitoring, and network monitoring.
+Infrastructure monitoring gives an overview of everything that is happening in the environment and things that may require attention.
 Examples of what is monitored include the amount of network bandwidth being used, updates and business use applications, and any hardware errors that might require attention.

-Hardware monitoring, as one would expect, focuses in on the hardware itself and any errors or issues that need addressing such as a power supply or hard drive failure.
+Hardware monitoring focuses on the hardware itself and any errors or issues that need addressing, such as a power supply or hard drive failure.

 Network monitoring takes a look at what is happening on your network.
 Traditionally, network monitoring focused on network performance, but recently network security has become important as well.

-RMM is often grouped in to two basic categories that can both include the above defined terms: cloud-based monitoring and on-premises monitoring.
+RMM is often grouped into two basic categories that can include the above-defined terms: cloud-based monitoring and on-premises monitoring.
 Many RMM companies offer both options.
-Just as their names suggest, cloud-based refers to monitoring of assets and infrastructure on the cloud.
+Just as their names suggest, cloud-based refers to the monitoring of assets and infrastructure on the cloud.
 On-premises refers to a network only accessible by the employees.
-It helps to remember that the goal of most remote monitoring software is to gather information that an admin would need to help keep their system running smoothly and present it in an easy to digest interface.
+It helps to remember that the goal of most remote monitoring software is to gather information that an admin would need to help keep their system running smoothly and present it in an easy-to-digest interface.

-Depending on your situation and environment, your remote monitoring needs will vary and there are quite a few options out there.
-Many devices have some form of hardware monitor tool built in and alerts can be programmed to be sent to the right person.
-However, in larger environments with multiple devices, it can be beneficial to go with an RMM monitoring tool that gathers together the data and alerts into one place and helps interpret the data saving time and resources.
+Depending on your situation and environment, your remote monitoring needs will vary, and there are quite a few options out there.
+Many devices have some form of hardware monitor tool built-in, and alerts can be programmed to be sent to the right person.
+However, in larger environments with multiple devices, it can be beneficial to go with an RMM monitoring tool that gathers together the data and alerts into one place and helps interpret the data, saving time and resources.
 Some remote monitoring services combine different aspects of infrastructure, network, and hardware monitoring.
-A key step in finding the right solution is to prioritize the key functions that you need.
+An important step in finding the right solution is to prioritize the essential functions that you need.

 Here are some factors to evaluate when comparing RMM tools.